chipcullen/chipcullen_com/src/posts/a-new-site-on-eleventy.md

 ## But what about performance?

-Not going to lie - Hugo's biggest selling point is it's speed and it lives up to the hype.
+Not going to lie - Hugo's biggest selling point is it's speed, and it lives up to the hype.
 It is wicked fast.

 That said, Eleventy is _pretty darned_ [fast](https://www.11ty.dev/docs/performance/).
 Is it _as_ fast as Hugo?
 No. But, for my set of content (at the moment about ~70 pages), it's more than acceptable.
 Honestly, in my day-to-day working with it, I haven't really noticed the slow down.
 If I was working on a site with hundreds of pages, I might have a different perspective on this.